Stretch Armstrong: Similar releases

 The last two were filled with a granular solid in place of the viscous liquid found in the other figures.
 A vacuum pump, which attached to the heads of these figures, removed the air from within, which "froze" the toy in its stretched position.

-Stretch Armstrong was reissued in the 1990s by Cap Toys, with a canine sidekick, "Fetch Armstrong".
+Stretch Armstrong was reissued in the 1990s by Cap Toys, with a Dachshund sidekick, "Fetch Armstrong".
 The reissue stretch Armstrong had a more comical exaggerated face (a huge genial smile) and had on a vanity T-shirt and shorts.
 This new reissue figure was introduced in 1993 and 1994 version exist with slightly different art work.
 He also has an evil brother named Evil X-ray Wretch Armstrong who has a skull face, sports a mohawk, and also stretches.
 Wretch Armstrong seems to be a redesigned, smaller remake of Stretch X-Ray but in reality looks nothing like the 1970s version.
 Evil X-ray Wretch Armstrong is only 7 inches tall whereas Stretch X-ray was over 12 inches tall.